 You will play a critical role in building support and advocacy for study abroad and CAPA programs on your campus through your outreach efforts.
 It is also a career-building opportunity that will help you expand your on-campus network, improve your time management, interpersonal and communication skills, and it will give you tangible work experience for your burgeoning resume at a critical point in your post-university job search.
 You'll also have fun and be compensated for your time and efforts!
 See why this student, Paul, recommends being an ambassador - check out his blog post!

 RESPONSIBILITIES OF A CAPA AMBASSADOR

-As a CAPA Ambassador, you will promote study abroad on your campus through a variety of activities and tasks.
+As a CAPA Ambassador, you will promote study abroad on your campus through a variety of projects.
 There are two sets of tasks, which must be completed by specific deadlines.
-The core tasks are completed during the first 6-8 weeks of the semester, and consume about 3-6 hours per week of your time.
-The second set of activities can be done at any point during the semester, and the time commitment for these is approximately 1-2 hours per week.
-The core responsibilities are mainly ones that put you face-to-face with your peers, while other tasks involve social media and helping your study abroad office.
+The core Campus Activities are completed during the first 6-8 weeks of the semester, and consume about 3-6 hours per week of your time.
+The second Social & Creative Activities can be done at any point during the semester, and the time commitment for these is approximately 1-2 hours per week.
+Some responsibilities put you face-to-face with your peers, while others involve social media or helping your study abroad office.
 Sample activities and events are listed below, and these may modified on your particular campus based on what is and is not allowed under their policies.

 - Attend campus study abroad fair (core)

 - Debrief study abroad office on experience (core)